agvc-unsw-2/Firmware/README.md

 * In offboard mode desired yaw is ignored allowing the sending of roll, pitch yawrate commands.

 ### Safety
+* Arming and disarming can be performed from the remote while in offboard mode
 * The kill switch also disarms the system
 * Arming also controls the aux ports